morteza/bootstrap-rtl/README.md

 I have no idea what licenses are for exactly.
 So there is no license control over this bootstrap-rtl project.
 However bootstrap itself is licensed by Twitter, Inc. under [the MIT License (MIT)](LICENSE.bootstrap).

+If it really matters to you to have a license to avoid litigations, this is an unlicensed public domain software.
+Read [UNLICENSE file](UNLICENSE) for more.